neokd/NeoGPT/README.md

 - **User-Friendly Interface:** NeoGPT is designed with a user-friendly command-line interface (CLI) that makes it accessible to users with varying levels of technical expertise.

 - **Extensible:** You can easily extend NeoGPT's functionality by adding custom plugins or scripts.

+## 🔬 Experimental

+Explore our multi-agent bot that generates responses based on a single user prompt.
+This experimental project showcases the capabilities of NeoGPT.

 # 👥 Contributing
 We welcome contributions to NeoGPT!
 If you have ideas for new features or improvements, please open an issue or submit a pull request.
 For more information, see our [contributing guide](CONTRIBUTING.md).